mvolkmann/blog/src/rust.md

 The learning curve for Rust is quite high.
 It may be too much effort to bring an entire team up to speed on using it.
 Just learning how to use strings in Rust is a challenge.
-Developers must constantly decide whether values or references should be passed to functions.
+Developers must constantly think about which scope "owns" each piece of data and decide whether values or references should be passed to functions.
 They must think about whether values have sizes that are known at compile-time.
-And generic types are used heavily (for example, in error handling), and often generic types are nested.
+Generic types are used heavily (for example, in error handling), and often generic types are nested.

 **Incompatible Libraries:**